Champii/Nodulator/README.md

   It create automaticaly a Document (for Mongo or SqlMem)

-  No fixed fields, excepted for Mysql: you have to follow thefields you have defined in your database
+  No fixed fields, excepted for Mysql: you have to follow the fields you have defined in your database

   It create also default routes